The effects of stress on the body can range from temporary nuisances to long-term negative consequences. Learn what to be on the lookout for.

 4. Heart palpitations

-Chronic stress can also have long-term, negative effects on the heart.
+Chronic stress can also have long-term, negative effects on the heart, such as elevated blood pressure and heart disease.

 5. Missed periods